The Volkswagen Internal Combustion Engine

 (Working from the transmission back through the engine.)

 The Pistons move back and forth in the cylinders in accordance with the strokes of the combustion cycle (see above) and are sealed to the machined sides of the cylinders by piston rings.
-The pistons are attached to the connecting rods by piston pins which go through the pistons horizontally.
+The pistons are attached to the connecting rods by piston pins (gudgeon pins) which go through the pistons horizontally.

-The valve train consists of the push rods, which push the bottom of the Rocker Arms which in turn push the valve inward to open it.
+The valve train consists of the push rods, which push the bottom of the Rocker Arms which in turn push the valve inward (into the combustion chamber) to open it.
 The valves are returned to the closed position by the valve springs.
 There are two valves to each cylinder, one intake and one exhaust, and they are operated by the valve train to let the fuel mixture into the cylinder (intake) and then let the burned gases out after the cylinder is fired (exhaust).
 The heads and cylinders are held tight to the crankcase by long studs which are screwed into the crankcase.
 The head nuts tighten this assembly down to the crankcase.

 The definitions and descriptions above are adapted from John Muir's classic, "How to Keep Your Volkswagen Alive -- A Manual of Step-by-Step Procedures for the Compleat Idiot," by John Muir, 1976 Edition, pp. 10-14